-Walk into any Emergency Department in the country and you are bound to find at least one child waiting to be seen with a head injury – it’s one of the commonest presenting complaints to EDs in the UK.
+Walk into any Emergency Department (ED) in the country and you are bound to find at least one child waiting to be seen with a head injury – it’s one of the commonest presenting complaints to EDs in the UK.
 Approximately 295000 children under the age of 16 will be seen each year (which is why we decided to have an induction blog on it).
 This blog focusses on paediatric head injury – we’ve got another one on adult head injuries here.

 Thankfully, the majority of paediatric head injuries are trivial, but 10% will be classed as moderate to severe.
 Head injuries account for 30% of traumatic childhood deaths in the UK.
 The most common causes of moderate to severe head injuries in childhood are falls (in infants) and road traffic collisions (in older children).